R&D tax relief (SMEs)

 Connected companies may need to have their figures included for assessing SME thresholds.
 This is dependent on the connected company’s classification as either:

-- Linked: are able to exercise control over the affairs of the other via usually through holding greater than 50% of company voting rights
+- Linked enterprise: able to exercise control over the affairs of the other company usually through holding greater than 50% of company voting rights

-- Partner enterprises: are not linked, but enterprise holds between 25% and 50% of voting rights
+- Partner enterprise: not linked, but holds between 25% and 50% of voting rights

 What costs qualify for R&D relief?